davatorium/rofi/INSTALL.md

 When you run the configure step there are several options you can configure.
 For Autotools, you can see the full list with `./configure --help`.
-For Meson, before the initial setup, you can see rofi options in `meson_options.txt` and Meson options with `meson setup --help`.
-After the initial setup, use `meson configure build`.

 The most useful one to set the installation prefix:

 ```
 # Autotools
 ../configure --prefix=<installation path>

-# Meson
-meson setup build --prefix <installation path>
 ```

 f.e.